BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 # Paying for Things and Seeking Reimbursement

-When spending money on behalf of Black Python Devs it's best to make sure that things are approved in writing and documented.
+When spending money on behalf of Black Python Devs, ensure that all expenses are approved in writing and properly documented.

-A quote should be sent to treasury@blackpythondevs.com, leadership@blackpythondevs.com, or the organizing teams email IF an authorized approver is a part of the organizing team.
+Also, you should send a quote for the expenses to the email address _treasury@blackpythondevs.com_, _leadership@blackpythondevs.com_, or the organizing team's email address.

 ## Authorized Purchase Approvers

-The following roles have the ability to approve purchases
+The following roles have the authority to approve purchases:

-- Executor (Chairman)
+* Executor (Chairman)
-- Vice-Executor (Vice-Chair)
+* Vice-Executor (Vice-Chair)
-- Treasurer
+* Treasurer

 ## Authorized Request Types

-All purchases should be for official business with Black Python Devs.
+All purchases must be for the official business of Black Python Devs.
+Approved purchase examples include:

-Approved Examples:
-- Approved Event Sponsorships
+* approved event sponsorships
-- Paying for an software subscription for Black Python Devs
+* paying for a software subscription for Black Python Devs
-- Paying for a meal for everyone in a Black Python Event (requires pre-approval) **Meetup Pizza, Thai, Ice Cream**
+* paying for a meal for everyone in a Black Python Event (requires pre-approval) **Meetup pizza, Thai, Ice cream**
-- Swag, Booth Materials
+* swag, booth Materials

-## How Payment is handled
+## How Payment is Handled

 ### Black Python Devs Pays Directly

-This is the PREFERRED Method.
+This is the preferred method.
 You can request an invoice to be paid by Black Python Devs.

-This is great when payment can be handled via wire transfer or wise transfer.
+This is great when payment can be handled via wire transfer or Wise transfer.

-Note for all wire transfers, the following information is required:
+For all wire transfers, the following information is required:

- * name on account
+* account name
 * vendor physical address
 * address of their bank
 * SWIFT code of their bank (if applicable)
 * currency of their account

-### Member pays and is reimbursed
+### Member Pays and is Reimbursed

-YOU SHOULD ALWAYS GET APPROVAL BEFORE PAYING OUT OF POCKET!
+Ensure you get approval before paying out of pocket.

-If you've been approved for an out of pocket purchase, you will need to request a copy of the reimbursement spreadsheet from treasury@blackpythondevs.com.

-Fill out the form and send it to treasury@blackpythondevs.com
+If you've been approved for an out-of-pocket purchase, you will need to request a copy of the reimbursement form from _treasury@blackpythondevs.com_.
+Fill out the form and send it to _treasury@blackpythondevs.com_.